y5284037/gitRepository/readme.txt

-git is a version controller system
+git is a version control system
+Git is a distributed version control system